 iv.
 Animals have pointed canine teeth which are used for tearing food.

 v.
-There is presence of premolars and molars with undulating and wide surfaces used for grinding of food.
+There is the presence of premolars and molars with undulating and wide surfaces used for grinding food.

 Trapping and absorbing mechanism:

-the trapping and absorbing mechanism are common among the insectivorous or carnivorous plants such as bladder wort and sundew.
+the trapping and absorbing mechanisms are common among insectivorous or carnivorous plants such as bladderwort and sundew.
 Bladderwort and sundew have structures which enable them to adapt to this mode of feeding.